- Search The Registry

 The 1780 Act specifically exempted members of the U.S. Congress and their slaves.
 Congress was then the only branch of the federal government under the Articles of Confederation and met in Philadelphia.
 Other slaveholding officers of the executive and judicial branches faced a similar dilemma.
 Secretary of State Thomas Jefferson swore that he would eventually free his enslaved cook, James Hemings if Hemings agreed not to take advantage of Pennsylvania's abolition law.

-Philadelphia's hostile environment for slaveholders was one of the reasons that the Constitution was written to give Congress exclusive control "over such District... as may... become the seat of the government of the United States".
+Philadelphia's hostile environment for slaveholders was one of the reasons the Constitution was written to give Congress exclusive control "over such District... as may... become the seat of the government of the United States".
 Pennsylvania's "gradual abolition" rather than Massachusetts's 1783 "instant abolition" became a model for freeing enslaved people in other Northern states.
 Aftermath Those enslaved in Pennsylvania before its 1780 Act became law continued to be lifelong enslaved people unless manumitted.

 Also, the 1780 Act and its 1788 Amendment did not apply to fugitive slaves from other states or their children.
 Pennsylvania tried to extend rights to fugitive slaves through an 1826 personal liberty law, but it and the 1788 Amendment were ruled unconstitutional by the U.S. Supreme Court in Prigg v.
 Pennsylvania (1842).
-Although slavery steadily declined in Pennsylvania, the state initially led the way toward abolition tolerated it for decades after it ended in Massachusetts.
+Although slavery steadily declined in Pennsylvania, the state initially led the way toward abolition and tolerated it for decades after it ended in Massachusetts.
 The 1840 U.S. Census listed 47,854 (99.87%) of the state's blacks as free and 64 (0.13%) as enslaved people.